Skip to main content

 Office Space$5,790$23,160$77,200A small home health agency can operate from a 500-1,000 sq ft office.
 Some states allow home-based offices initially.

 Insurance$6,000$18,000$48,000Home health agencies face significant liability from caregiver incidents in client homes.
-Minimum $2M general liability recommended.
+A two-million-per-occurrence general liability limit is the recommended floor.

 Marketing & Referral Development$5,790$19,300$57,900Hospital discharge planners and social workers are the primary referral source.
 In-person relationship building is essential.